 Where to Stay

-If you'd prefer a vacation rental home or apartment, check out the Costa Dorada - Tarragona Vacation rentals from HomeAway (book direct).
+If you'd prefer a vacation rental home or apartment, check out the Costa Dorada - Tarragona Vacation rentals from HomeAway.

-Tarragona is know for its fine wine as well.
+Tarragona is known for its fine wine as well.

 Amfiteatre Romà - The Roman Amphitheater is located seaside, just off the Rambla Nova.

-Cathedral - At Tarragona's apex sits the 12th century cathedral.
-Inside is the Museu Diocesà, with a collection of Catalán art you can visit for 2.40 Euros.
+Cathedral - At Tarragona's apex sits the 12th-century cathedral.
+Inside is the Museu Diocesà, with a collection of Catalán art.

 Museu Necròpolis - The Necropolis Museum outside town that's one of the most important Christian burial sites in Spain, used in the 3-5th centuries.